-Natural gas will continue to make a significant contribution to energy supply in Germany over the coming decades.
-In particular, gas can continue to play an important role as a bridge from fossil fuels to renewable energy.
-Germany also extracts its own gas.
-But 93% of the gas it uses is imported, mainly from Russia, Norway and the Netherlands.
-Natural gas reaches Germany via pipelines, and is subsequently fed into the German long-distance gas grid and the downstream distribution grid.
+Gas will continue to make a major contribution to Germany’s energy supply in the coming decades.
+Only a small proportion of the natural gas used in Germany is produced in the country, while 94 per cent is imported from Norway, the Netherlands and other countries.
+Natural gas reaches Germany via pipelines, and is subsequently fed into the German long-distance gas grid and the downstream distribution grids.

 An important role in the energy transition

-Natural gas is the second most important primary energy source in Germany’s energy mix, after petroleum.
-In 2015, its share of primary energy consumption amounted to 21.1 per cent.
+Natural gas is one of the most important primary energy sources in Germany’s energy mix, second only to petroleum.
+In 2016, its share in Germany’s primary energy consumption amounted to 22.6 per cent.

-The strong dependence on imports means that the instruments for are vital.
-Germany’s natural gas supply is very secure and reliable.
-Germany has the world's fourth-largest gas-storage capacity, which at close to 24.1 billion cubic metres is also the largest within the entire European Union.
+For a country as dependent on gas imports as Germany, it is vital to have instruments in place that .
+Germany’s natural gas supply is highly secure and reliable.
+At close to 24.1 billion cubic metres, Germany has the world's fourth-largest gas-storage capacity, which is also the largest within the European Union.

-The German gas market is characterised by a large number of privately organised operators in the areas of networks, storage operations and gas trading.
-There are currently two market areas in Germany (NCG and Gaspool), each with their own coordinator who ensures that access to the gas grid and market activities are carried out in an efficient fashion.
-16 long-distance gas companies are currently operating on the German gas market – other players are the distribution system operators, storage facility operators, and traders.
-The EU internal market package for the liberalisation of the market for electricity and natural gas, most recently amended by the Third Internal Energy Market Package, redefines the areas of activity of market players.
-To promote competition, the operators of gas supply networks and storage facilities are separated from natural gas trading activities.
-The electricity and gas supply grids are regulated by the and the regulatory authorities of the Länder.
+The German gas market is characterised by a large number of privately organised operators that specialise in networks, storage operations and gas trading.
+Germany is currently divided up into two market areas (NCG and Gaspool) that each have their own coordinator who is in charge of organising access to the gas network and of ensuring that market activities are conducted efficiently.
+There are 16 long-distance gas companies are currently operating on the German gas market.
+Other players include the distribution system operators, storage facility operators, and traders.
+The EU internal market package for the liberalisation of the market for electricity and natural gas, most recently amended by the Third Internal Energy Market Package, sets out the scope of activity for each type of market player.
+Under the Third Internal Energy Market Package, the operators of gas supply networks and storage facilities have been separated from those trading in natural gas.
+Germany’s power grids and gas networks are regulated by the and the regulatory authorities of the Länder.

 Gas price and costs

 Acquisition costs include the gas purchase price and transport costs.
-Distribution costs are all the costs involved in transmitting natural gas to the end customers.
-These costs also include all costs associated with the expansion and maintenance of the natural gas grid.
+Distribution costs are all the costs involved in transmitting natural gas to the final customers.
+These costs also include all costs associated with the expansion and maintenance of the natural gas network.

-Where network operators use public land for laying and operating gas pipelines, they must pay the concession fee to the respective local authority.
+Where network operators use public land for laying and operating gas pipelines, they are subject to a concession fee payable to the respective local authority.
 You can find out more about the gas prices .